 Lace up shoes are often the most comfortable, as they can be worn loose or snug.
-You can loosen them during a long day of climbing, and they usually have a more relaxed fit that works for long days.
-But they are less convenient to take off and put on if you’re moving from boulder to boulder or walking to the base of a new route.
+You can tighten down the toes without the heels, or vice versa, for a truly customized fit.
+But they are less convenient to take off and put on if you’re moving from boulder to boulder or after you’ve finished a route.
 Laces that reach right to the toe are great for getting a precise fit, but they can get in the way or cause pain with technical climbing moves like toe hooks.

 Velcro closures found on slipper-style shoes are convenient to put on and take off, something that’s common when you’re sport climbing and bouldering.
 They offer a good blend of comfort and performance.
-This style of climbing shoe should fit snugly to begin with, so you can adjust the fit as they stretch.
-They are prone to stretching out, so most people wear them only while on the rock, not for walking around.
 Slipper-style shoes are typically softer to suit steep or aggressive climbing and bouldering.

-Most manufacturers have their own proprietary rubber compound.
-All climbing shoes offer good grip, but some rubber tends to be softer, which is great for smearing moves on bare slabs of rock.
+All climbing shoes offer good grip, but some rubber tends to be softer, which is great for smearing moves on bare slabs of rock or for lighter climbers.
 Harder rubber tends to be better for edging on very small or incut holds.
 Softer rubber will wear faster and is a little less durable than harder rubber.
-A common feature is to combine compounds to place harder rubber around the rim of the sole with a pocket of softer rubber in the middle.

 The thickness of the rubber also influences performance.
-Thicker layers add stiffness and reduce sensitivity, so you’ll find rubber thicknesses of 4mm and above on shoes designed for beginners.
+Thicker rubber adds stiffness and reduces sensitivity, so you’ll find rubber thicknesses of 4mm and above on very stiff shoes or those designed for beginners.
 Thicker rubber will last longer, so a climber who is developing technique and precision with their footwork will benefit from a slightly thicker sole.
 More advanced climbers looking for supple, flexible shoes may opt for sole thicknesses of less than 4mm.

 Women’s feet are generally narrower than men’s, and usually have a thinner Achilles tendon, lower ankle bone notches, and a higher arch and instep.
 Shoes that sit high on the back of your heel may dig into your Achilles tendon.
-Shoes that have a rand up to the top of the shoe can rub the sides and back of you heel.
-When trying shoes, pay close attention to where the shoe touches your ankle bones and the back of you heel, otherwise all the same sizing tips apply.
+To accommodate that, women’s climbing shoes usually have a narrower heel cup, lower cut around the ankle bones, and lower volume through the forefoot.
+Women’s shoes are also great for men with narrower feet.